When Gravity Fails

 But the elegant Tensor form of Einstein's Field Equations (EFE) masks a critical property - they are basically differential equations of derivatives with respect to spacetime i.e. with respect to the x,y,z and t coordinates.

 But, as any mathematician will tell you, derivatives are only valid for "very smooth" functions.
-Meaning if spacetime becomes "granular" EFE will not apply - for the simple reason that the derivatives are not defined.
+Meaning if spacetime becomes "granular" EFE will not apply - for the simple reason that the derivatives are no longer defined.

 At some point this granularity of spacetime will become apparent - the center of a rotating black hole could be an example.